denimandsteel/vdw/events/_posts/2017-05-12-arnt_arntsen__paneficio_studios.md

 dayOfWeek: Sat
 dayOfMonth: May 12
 title: "Arnt Arntsen @ Paneficio Studios"
-description: "One of three designers/artists open studio @ Paneficio Tour.
-Designer and builder of contemporary studio furniture.
-Display and process artist talk."
+description: "Designer and builder of contemporary studio furniture in the shared designers/artist at Paneficio, with a display of works  and process talk."
 startTime: 11-4
 endTime:
 type: Design Studios